cloudevents/spec/cloudevents/extensions/loglevel.md

   important.
-  This specification does not define "importance" or meaning of each value other than an event with a lower numerical value MUST be of more importance than an event with a lower numerical value in the same `source`.
+  This specification does not define "importance" or meaning of each value other than an event with a lower numerical value MUST be of more importance than an event with a higher numerical value in the same `source`.

 - Constraints
   - OPTIONAL